writingteacher/rob-whyte-portfolio/README.md

 ## Contract Hound knowledge base
 Based in Singapore, this vertical SaaS startup helps clients store, locate, and manage contracts.
 ##### The problem
-Before launching its upated product, the CEO asked me to write the content for a quick start.
+Before launching its updated product, the CEO asked me to write the content for a quick start.
 ##### My role
 Created the guide from scratch.
 Learned the platform, outlined the required content, wrote the how-to articles.
 ##### Results